noruzzamans/Quick-Checkout-Direct-Checkout-Button-Quick-View-for-WooCommerce/README.txt

 **Quick Checkout for WooCommerce** is a plugin that simplifies the checkout process for your WooCommerce store.
 This can lead to an immediate increase in sales, as it makes it easier for customers to complete their purchases.

+**Direct checkout for WooCommerce** is a checkout process that allows customers to skip the shopping cart page and go directly to the checkout page.
+This can simplify the checkout process and reduce cart abandonment.
+There are a number of plugins and tools that can be used to implement direct checkout on WooCommerce websites.

 With **Quick Checkout**, you can redirect users to the checkout page instead of the **cart page**.
 This means that customers can proceed to checkout as soon as they add an item to their cart, without having to go through the extra step of viewing their cart first.

 With **Quick Checkout**, customers can complete their purchases swiftly and with minimal effort.
 The plugin simplifies the checkout form by eliminating unnecessary fields and steps, reducing the time and friction typically associated with the payment process.
 By removing barriers, it significantly improves the overall shopping experience and encourages customers to complete their transactions.